CDT-PRATEEK/Interactive-Timetable/README.md

 # Interactive Timetable Project

-This project is an interactive timetable created for a web technology course.
+This project is an interactive timetable created as a recreational activity.
 Each cell in the timetable is clickable to provide its description.

 ## Features
 - Clickable timetable cells with descriptions